 All of us need at least one person with whom we can be open and honest; all of us need at least one person who offers us the shelter of support and encouragement and, yes, even hard truths and confrontation.
 Sheltering trees, all!

 Thankfully, David had a grove of such trees.
 As a result he made it through the toughest and loneliest hours of his life.

-Do you?
 If so, it is a good time to call them up and thank them for their shelter.
 If not, it’s a good time to get a shovel and plant a few.
 You’ll need every one.
 Just ask David.”

 The seven points below came from the same web article that I shared at the very beginning of this post.
 I went through and researched the Word and added the Scriptural references to each of these points.
-I love how mankind sometimes thinks they have come up with some grand idea and gained some awesome strategic plan and indepth insight for a good and happy and fulfilling life all on thier own, when God has had all the instructions for this life already laid out for us, in writing nonetheless, for over 4000 years.
+I love how mankind sometimes thinks they have come up with some grand idea and gained some awesome strategic plan and in-depth insight for a good and happy and fulfilling life all on their own, when God has had all the instructions for this life already laid out for us, in writing nonetheless, for over 4000 years.

 1) Desire best for other

 Therefore if there is any encouragement in Christ, if there is any consolation of love, if there is any fellowship of the Spirit, if any affection and compassion, make my joy complete by being of the same mind, maintaining the same love, united in spirit, intent on one purpose.
 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others (Phil 2:1-4)